softlion/WheelPicker-Samples/README.md

 ## Anatomy of the control

 The WheelPicker is made of 2 parts:
-- the outside container `<wp:WheelPicker> ... </wp:WheelPicker>`
+- the container `<wp:WheelPicker> ... </wp:WheelPicker>` which contains 1 or more wheels and present them like a Horizontal StackLayout does.
-- a list of one or more `wp:WheelDefinition`, each representing a vertical wheel.
-You can have 1 or more wheels in the same container.
+- a list of 1 or more `wp:WheelDefinition`, each representing a vertical interactive wheel.
-Important note: `wp:WheelDefinition` contains a customizable template to display its content.
+Trick: `wp:WheelDefinition` has a customizable template to display each item of the wheel.

 The WheelPicker is bound to a single data source through `ItemsSource="{Binding SomeProperty}"`.
 The type of `SomeProperty` can be:
-- when there is only 1 wheel:
+- For 1 wheel:
   - a list of items `IReadOnlyCollection<T>`.
-  - Ex: `List<string>`
+Ex: `List<string>`

-- when there are more than 1 wheel:
+- For more than 1 wheel:
   - a list of list of items `IReadOnlyCollection<IReadOnlyCollection<T>>`.
-  - Ex: `List<List<string>>`.
+Ex: `List<List<MyItemModel>>`
   - Each inner list is bound to a wheel.
     The outer list must have a number of items equal to the number of `wp:WheelDefinition`.

-## Full page example
+## Full example

 ```xml
 <ContentPage xmlns="http://xamarin.com/schemas/2014/forms"